 Another theory suggests it may involve chemicals made by the body, such as serotonin and gastrin, that control nerve signals between the brain and digestive tract.

-Other researchers are studying to see if certain bacteria in the bowels can lead to the condition
+Other researchers are studying to see if certain bacteria in the bowels can lead to the condition.

 There are no specific lab tests that can diagnose IBS.
-Your doctor will see if your symptoms match with the definition of IBS, and he may run tests to rule out conditions such as:
+Your doctor will see if your symptoms match with the definition of IBS, and they may run tests to rule out conditions such as: